 Anthony, Abbie’s step-dad explained how she is using her diagnosis to define who she will be in the most positive of ways:

-Abbie has set out to fund 100 hours of research into FSHD through her Family Fund and has already decided on ways to start the clock.
+Abbie who originally set out to fund 100 hours of research into FSHD through her Family Fund has already raised over £10,000 of which 80% will go to research and 20% which will be held in trust by the charity for Abbie’s future needs.

 How you can help: